A Solvable Model of Quantum Darwinism-Encoding Transitions

 \textbf{Outlook} We introduced a solvable model for Quantum Darwinism-encoding transitions (QDETs).
-They are a new type of quantum information phase transitions under unitary evolution, whose order parameter is the knowledge of a small subsystem on a reference bit.
-It will be interesting to identify QDETs in finite-dimensional ($d<\infty$) systems and characterize their universality classes; our tree model is equivalent to an all-to-all ($d=\infty$) circuit, and has simple mean-field critical exponents~\cite{nahum2023renormalization}.
+They are a new type of quantum information phase transitions under unitary evolution, {where the different phases are characterized by whether information about the reference qubit is retrievable from small fractions of the environment.} It will be interesting to identify QDETs in finite-dimensional ($d<\infty$) systems and characterize their universality classes; our tree model is equivalent to an all-to-all ($d=\infty$) circuit, and has simple mean-field critical exponents~\cite{nahum2023renormalization}.
 In particular, it may be nontrivial to establish a QD phase in a $d<\infty$ geometry, which hinders the fast spread of information~\cite{LRbound,LRbound-LR,chen2023speed}; an expanding (de Sitter) geometry could be necessary.
 Another important question concern QDETs in non-Clifford models~\cite{QD-QBM,girolami,riedel2012}, in particular, whether the mixed phase is generic.
 Indeed, the knowledge of $F$ on $R$ is in general not ``quantized'' as in a Clifford model.
-This will affect the nature of the order parameter, and make even the mean-field theory more involved~\cite{nahum21,feng2022measurement,inprep}.
+This will affect the nature of the order parameter, and make even the mean-field theory more involved~\cite{nahum21,feng2022measurement,ferte2023tree}.
 Finally, encoding is proper to the quantum realm, and Quantum Darwinism is a theory of the emergence of the classical.
 Thus, we hope to shed light on the quantum-classical transition through the lens of dynamical critical phenomena.

 \begin{widetext}